 » Neonatal and Perinatal Medicine

-DMC Children's Hospital of Michigan’s Neonatology program is ranked among America's best in U.S. News Media Group's 2012-13 Best Children's Hospitals survey.
+The Children's Hospital of Michigan’s Neonatology program is ranked among America's best in U.S. News Media Group's 2012-13 Best Children's Hospitals survey and by Parent Magazine.

 The NICU maintains a ratio of one nurse to three patients, maintaining the highest safety standards for the most at-risk patients.
 NICU patients receive expert care from board-certified neonatologists and pediatric subspecialists.
 In addition, a team of pediatric radiologists provides advanced imaging services using kid-friendly protocols.